aayushsoni4/Login-with-Authentication/README.md

-# Flask Login System with Authentication
+# Flask Login System with Authentication - Project Setup

-## Introduction
+Welcome to the Flask Login System with Authentication project!

 This Flask web application serves as a comprehensive solution for implementing user authentication, offering functionalities for user registration, login, and logout.
-The goal is to provide a secure and organized structure for handling user interactions.

 ## Project Overview